koraa/decryption-despite-errors/readme.md

 Software is licensed under the Apache License 2.0

-The paper, posters, presentations and other media is licensed under Creative Commons BY-NC-SA 4.0.
+The paper, posters, presentations and other media is licensed under Creative Commons BY 4.0.